mydnic/volet/README.md

 ];
 ```

-Configure the feature in your `VoletApplicationServiceProvider`:
+Configure the feature in your `VoletServiceProvider`:

 ```php
 use Mydnic\Volet\Features\FeedbackMessages;